All Episodes

 Football fans are highly sophisticated.

-Normally you cut down to 75, I think, after week two.
+Normally, you cut down to 75, I think, after week two.

-They know the starters aren't gonna play.
+They know the starters aren't going to play.

-Either regular season starts, it'll be okay.
+Regular season starts, it'll be okay.

 But I think the economy is a bigger factor in all this than people want to admit right now.